 Handicap International works to advance the long-term rights and social inclusion of people with disabilities.
 It is active in physical rehabilitation as well as providing access to quality services and support in isolated areas of the country.
-The organization employs 67 staff members to carry out its work in Bangladesh.
+In addition, the organization works to improve the qualify of life in refugee camps.
+The organization employs 63 staff members and four expatriates to carry out its work in Bangladesh.

 - Improving quality of life in refugee camps